 Once threatened to be forever lost to the decay of time, Lila’s beloved gardens — stairs, pools, garden walls and colorful perennial beds reminiscent of English cottage gardens — are being lovingly restored with the aid of Lila’s gardening library, letters, and archival photographs.

 Shelburne Farms is working to raise $3.35 million dollars to restore and start an endowment for the Formal Gardens.
 This restoration project reflects our commitment to care for the historic and cultural resources under our stewardship as a National Historic Landmark.
-All gifts received by December 31, 2015 will be matched dollar-for-dollar up to $50,000, bringing us within half a million dollars of our final goal.

 Inspired by an anonymous donor, Shelburne Farms began restoring the formal gardens in 2006.
 Generous supporters and talented craftspeople are bringing the garden back to its glory, under the guidance of architectural conservator Douglas Porter.